ofersadan85/devops-demo/README.md

 - The server image is built from the official Jenkins image, but provides only a frozen subset of plugins.
 This is to prevent the server from being compromised by malicious plugins, or compromised plugin updates.
 See the [master's Dockerfile](master/Dockerfile).
 - The host does not expose the docker socket to the Jenkins master container.
 Instead, this is done via `socat`.
 See the [docker-compose.yml](master/docker-compose.yml) file for more details.
 Ideally, the Jenkins master container should not have access to the docker socket at all, but this is not possible in a setting where running on local machines is needed.
 - The Jenkins server does not run its own builds as a node.
 Instead, it provisions temporary docker containers as nodes, as requested by the pipeline.
 This is much safer and does not expose the server to arbitrary malicious code in the builds.
-- The configured job only runs on pushes to the `main` branch, despite the fact that the task specifies that it should run on "merge requests".
-This is to prevent malicious code from being run on the server.
-The job can be easily modified to run on any branch, but this is not recommended.
+- The configured job only runs on every branch, including pull requests from forks.
+However, the job explicitly doesn't trust code from forks, which will make them run in groovy sandbox mode.
+This is to prevent malicious code from being executed on the server.
+See [here](master/init.groovy.d/jobs.groovy#L23) for more details.

 ## Maintainability